State Bank of India UK Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system facilitates the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on State Bank of India UK’s changes.
-Notwithstanding that using the software is not a condition for being on the State Bank of India UK panel, demonstrating you can remain up to date with State Bank of India UK’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, safeguard your panel status.
+This software is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with alerts on State Bank of India UK’s changes.
+Notwithstanding that using the software is not a condition for being on the State Bank of India UK panel, demonstrating you can stay up to date with State Bank of India UK’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, protect your panel status.

-COMPLETIONmonitor creates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
+COMPLETIONmonitor creates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
 In addition it is user friendly, cost-effective and, for many firms, results in a PII saving.

 Find a Law Firm approved by State Bank of India UK

-Mortgage companies often change their requirements.
+Lenders often vary their requirements.
 The UK Finance Lenders’ Handbook requirements from State Bank of India UK are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes